Logo

 According to a 2019 report by KPMG, 91% of IT business used Agile principles and approaches, which emphasizes the methodology’s popularity with organizations.
 If you’re looking to bring about structure and greater adaptability to your business, Agile software development can be of immense help to you.
 But first, let’s understand what the Agile software development life cycle (SDLC) is.

-Agile SDLC involves breaking down the product development into manageable stages.
+Agile life cycle phases involves breaking down the product development into manageable stages.
 By the end of this tour, you’ll be able to:

 • Divide difficult tasks into smaller, more doable phases.